redwoodjs/redwoodjs-com-archive/docs/testing.md

   },
   post: {
     first: (scenario) => ({
-     // You have access to scenario.user
+     // Here you have access to the user above via `scenario.user` }),
-    }),
   },
   comment: {